Passive Components Blog

 A A

-What is the UL94 flammability test that are referred by number of manufacturers using plastic materials such as moulding packages?
+What is the UL94 flammability test that are referred by number of manufacturers using plastic polymer materials such as moulding packages?
 Omnexus, the material selection platform for plastic material by SpecialChem provides an overview of the test in details.

-Preliminary Screening of Plastics for Fire Performance
+Preliminary Screening of Plastic Polymer Materials for Fire Performance

 UL 94 (Underwriters Laboratories test standard UL 94) is one of the most widely used flammability tests for determining relative flammability for plastic materials.
 It measures the ability of plastic part to extinguish the flame after ignition and its dripping behavior in response to a small open flame or radiant heat source under controlled laboratory conditions.